-The operation is usually performed under a local anaesthetic, usually around the ankle or behind the knee.
-Most patients find this to be more comfortable than a dental injection.
+The operation is usually performed under a local anaesthetic, usually around the base of the toe, and most patients find this to be more comfortable than a dental injection.

-Although the operation is relatively short, you will be in the Day surgery Unit for longer.
+Although the operation is relatively short, you will be in the Day surgery Unit for some time before the surgery and afterwards, to allow you an opportunity to rest post operatively.
 You must have a competent adult at home for the first day and night after surgery.
 This allows us to be sure you will be safe for the first night.